Small business marketing guide: ideas and strategies

 Print advertising

 Place ads in newspapers, magazines, and brochures, and hand out flyers to reach local or targeted audiences.
-Print advertising can be quite cheap and easy to manage, and it all helps build brand awareness.
+Print advertising can be affordable and easy to manage, and it helps build brand awareness in your local market.

 Direct mail

-Direct mail is when you send physical promotional materials directly to potential or existing clients, and it can be highly effective.
+Direct mail sends physical promotional materials directly to potential or existing clients.
 Research shows direct mail can achieve a response rate of 9% to a house list, which is significantly higher than email's 1% response rate.
 It's a great way to tell prospects about sales and special events, and to reconnect with customers.

 Television and radio advertising